KazaiMazai/SwiftletModel/README.md

     - Prefer `HashIndex` when you only need equality checks
     - Use `Index` when you need range queries or sorting
     - Don't use both `Index` and `HashIndex` on the same property
+3. Static vs Instance Properties:
+    - Use `static` for index properties when possible (standard non-generic types)
+    - Use instance properties for generic entity types where static properties with generic constraints aren't allowed
-3. Collision Handling:
+4. Collision Handling:
     - Use .throw for strict uniqueness enforcement
     - Use .upsert when replacing existing records is acceptable
     - Use collision resolver for custom replacement logic
-4. Full-Text Search:
+5. Full-Text Search:
     - Index only text fields that need to be searched
     - Consider the length of indexed content
     - Test search relevance with representative data